Young Farm High-Tech, High-Productivity, and High-Return Farming

 Corn — Production Cost Breakdown

-Revenue vs. Total Cost — Margin at a Glance
+Corn — Revenue vs. Total Cost

 Year-by-Year Summary

-Sources & Notes: All figures are KY Extension benchmark data (Greg Halich, University of Kentucky, 2020–2026 Grain Profitability Outlook series), adjusted for western Kentucky average-productivity soil conditions (~175 bu corn, ~54–56 bu full-season soybeans, ~72–88 bu wheat).
+Sources & Notes.
+All figures are KY Extension benchmark data (Greg Halich, University of Kentucky, 2020–2026 Grain Profitability Outlook series), adjusted for western Kentucky average-productivity soil conditions (~175 bu corn, ~54–56 bu full-season soybeans, ~72–88 bu wheat).
 Benchmark prices are Kentucky season-average (market year average) prices received by farmers, sourced from USDA NASS QuickStats.
 Corn and soybean MYA runs Sep 1–Aug 31; winter wheat MYA runs Jun 1–May 31.
 Double-crop soybeans assume a ~10% yield drag vs. full-season beans and shared machinery depreciation with wheat (Halich, ~$20/ac overlap).
 2026 figures are projected.
 All values are per planted acre.
 For educational purposes only.